esign/webpack-blade-native-loader/README.md

 ## How does it work?

 This loader passes on the contents of your blade views to a PHP script.
 The PHP script sets up a ViewFactory to render the blade code to HTML.
 This means that your views are rendered entirely using PHP.
-The resulting HTML is passed back to into the Webpack flow.
+The resulting HTML is passed back into the Webpack flow.

 ## Requirements